 No need to stress yourself out over the snacks, just keep it simple.
 Here are some ideas below:

 - Monster Cupcakes-get these at your local Walmart to save time

 - Halloween Cookies-pick some up a your local Walmart

 - Sneak in some healthy snacks-Halloween monster mouth snacks, crunchie Halloween mummies, pumpkin party mix

 #9.
 Time for Halloween Games

 Now that the kiddos have eaten some treats how about some dancing to burn off some of the sugar highs?
-My little ones love to have dance contest and I bet yours would too.
-After all that dancing try sitting down for a rest and play some board games like Halloween Bingo, do a craft like decorating some pumpkins, watch a Halloween cartoon like “It’s the Great Pumpkin, Charlie Brown.”
+My little ones love to have dance contests and I bet yours would too.
+After all, that dancing try sitting down for a rest and playing some board games like Halloween Bingo, do a craft like decorating some pumpkins, watch a Halloween cartoon-like “It’s the Great Pumpkin, Charlie Brown.”